devcoin/core/doc/build-unix.md

 Security
 --------
-To help make your bitcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, you can take the following measures:
+To help make your Devcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+This can be disabled with:

+Hardening Flags:

+	./configure --enable-hardening
+	./configure --disable-hardening

+Hardening enables the following features:

 * Position Independent Executable
     Build position independent code to take advantage of Address Space Layout Randomization